UAE: Want back-to-school gadgets? This Sharjah market has laptops starting at Dh50

 Located at the junction of industrial areas 2, 3, 5, and 6, the ‘Used Laptop Market’ is a go-to destination for those looking to buy tech items without breaking the bank.

 Shanawaz, sales head at Royal Used Computers, highlighted the best deals at the market.
 “The prices of laptops here vary depending on the models, but the starting price is as low as Dh50,” said Shahnawaz.
-“To give an example, a used Chromebook in good condition can be purchased for just Dh50, and prices go up to Dh300 depending on the brand, specifications, and the year the device was manufactured.”
+“To give an example, a used Chromebook in good condition can be purchased for just Dh50.
+Prices can go up to Dh300 depending on the brand, specifications, and the year the device was manufactured.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.